-The head of the company's internal audit reports organisationally to a member of the management board.
+The head of the Group's internal audit reports organisationally to a member of the management board.

 3.7.
-Principles 3.4-3.6 also apply to entities within the company's group that are material to the company's business, if they have designated persons to perform these tasks.
+Principles 3.4-3.6 also apply to entities within the Group that are material to its business, if they have designated persons to perform these tasks.